 With our son, we were extremely into the idea of breastfeeding our son.
 But late preterms don’t have the mouth size and skills yet to be great at latching.

 And that’s when, just days into fatherhood, I had my first serious case of “I want to help with the baby, but I don’t know how’s”.

 The good news is that our hospital had incredibly helpful lactation consultants.
 (Insurance covers this, by the way, in many cases).

 The bad news is that doesn’t mean our son magically became great at latching on.

 His weight was dropping, partially because he wasn’t getting enough through breastfeeding.
-He was down under 6 pounds, and he was jaundiced.
+He dipped below 6 pounds, and he was jaundiced.

-We were exhausted.
+We were exhausted by the time we had our lactation consultant appointment.
 We were bewildered.
-We were so happy to have Elliott there, and yet so baffled about what he needed and wanted.
+We were so happy to have Elliott, and yet so baffled about what he needed and wanted.